mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/WordPress/index.md

 WordPress is a free and open-source content management system based on PHP and MySQL.
 More information about Wordpress can be found [here](https://www.wordpress.org){:target="_blank"}.

+You can find more information about your Wordpress installation in the Wordpress [documentation](https://codex.wordpress.org/Main_Page){:target="_blank"}.

 <div class="alert" role="alert">
-Note: When some Content Management Systems such as Wordpress are setup the host name and Apache port number are stored in their database.
-Going forward the Apache port in MAMP PRO cannot be changed.
-A change in the Apache port will result in breaking the CMS, returning only a vague error message.
-Content Management Systems usually provide a mechanism for changing the host and port names.
-If changes are made in the CMS, then they must also be made in MAMP PRO.
+Note: When Wordpress is installed the host name and Apache port number are stored in its corresponding database.
+Changing the Apache port after installation will result in breaking your Wordpress installation.
+Port migration tools are available for Wordpress.
+It is generally advised to create Wordpress hosts using Apache port 80.
 </div>

 ![MAMP](/en/MAMP-PRO-Mac/Settings/Hosts/Extras/WordPress/WordPress.png)

 *  **Name of the blog:**
-   Name your blog.
+   The name of your blog.

 *  **Email address:**
    Your email address.